hinryd/telegram-web-scraping/README.md

 # Telegram Web Scraping

-Extract information from Telegram Web, using Node.
+Extract information from Telegram Web, using selenium-webdriver.
 Conditioned on only channels.

 ## To-do